 But I do believe there is power in knowing what you don’t know.
 Even if you have all the money in the world.
 But especially if you don’t and have a strict budget.

-My best advice for anyone looking for a rental- deal with the locals first.
-The ones not catering to the foreigners.
-You’ll find lower priced rentals.
-They will list them in Mexican pesos and not in USD (which will always be in your favor).
-And you’ll likely rent in an authentic Mexican neighborhood- which will help you learn Spanish faster and you’ll integrate into society sooner.
+My best advice for anyone looking for a rental is to deal with the locals first—the ones not catering to foreigners.
+You’ll find lower-priced rentals.
+They will list them in Mexican pesos instead of USD (which will always be in your favor).
+And you’ll likely rent in an authentic Mexican neighborhood, which will help you learn Spanish faster and integrate into society sooner.

 Pro Tips Before Signing A Rental Agreement in Mexico